GingerCohle/VLDadaptor/README.md

 ### Detection (For [5151](https://github.com/voxel51/fiftyone))

-#### StillTuned !!!!!, If you want the visualization Code, I can record a video for Visualization.
+#### Stay Tuned !!!!!, If you want the visualization Code, I can record a video for Visualization.